Swiip/generator-gulp-angular/README.md

 ## Features included in the gulpfile
 * *useref* : allow configuration of your files in comments of your HTML file
-* *ngMin* : convert simple injection to complete syntax to be minification proof
+* *ngAnnotate* : convert simple injection to complete syntax to be minification proof
 * *uglify* : optimize all your JavaScript
 * *csso* : optimize all your CSS
 * *rev* : add a hash in the file names to prevent browser cache problems